jeremyfelt/webconference-2014/talk.md

 We're very close on rollback ability here as the deploy script is configured to checkout a specified tag from version control.

-#### WSUWP Platform deployment via pre-receive hook
+#### WSUWP Platform deployment via Git pre-receive hook

 The platform itself is currently deployed through a pre-receive hook, though I do create a new tag each time that it is deployed.

 Everyone's local repository contains an "origin" remote that points to GitHub and a "deploy" remote that points to the server. `git push origin master` pushes the master branch to GitHub and `git push deploy master` initiates a push to the master branch on the server.

-Because this is a pre-receive hook, I have a bare git repository on the server that catches the request and fires off a bash script to pull down the latest changes before running Grunt to build the various themes and plugins that we're using into something that then gets put into production.
+Because this is a pre-receive hook, I have a bare git repository on the server that catches the request and fires off a bash script to pull down the latest changes, run Grunt to build the platform with the various themes and plugins that we're using, and then sync those files into the production location.

 We're very close to having this work on the same system themes are on.
 So in the end, the deploy system will have the ability to deploy itself, which seems pretty cool.

 ### Include Everyone

 The best deployment tools are those that everyone on your team can use.
 One of the common sticking points that I've run into is how much everybody enjoys cowboy coding.

 "I've made changes to my CSS file, things look good, and I want to drag it to my shared drive on the server so that it's live."

-This just hurts.
+This hurts a little bit inside.

 At the same time, it's painless for the deployer.
 Possibly painful for everyone at a later time, but that moment is painless.